-Software Testing Weekly is the newest newsletter, launched at the beginning of 2020.
-In each issue, you can find only the best 10–15 picks of software testing news.
+Software Testing Weekly is a newsletter focused on selecting the best 15–20 news every week.
 Every link is carefully selected and described with an insightful note, allowing you to easily decide on what to read.
-The newsletter includes a healthy mix of articles on testing, test automation and testing tools.
-And it’s published on Friday — the earliest of all the other newsletters.
+The newsletter includes a healthy mix of articles on testing, test automation, testing tools and more.
+And it’s published every Friday — the earliest of all the other newsletters.

-So if you want to be the first one to hear the quality (over quantity) news that are hand-picked and delivered in a nice, personal way — this is the right choice for you.
+So if you want to be the first one to read the best, hand-picked news delivered in a nice, personal way — this is the right choice for you.

 Disclosure: I run this newsletter.

 Testing Bits has been around for a few years already.
-Every issue includes tens of links to updates on software testing, automation, conferences and podcasts.
+Every issue includes tens of links to news about testing, automation, conferences and podcasts.
 It’s a great overview of all things going on in the testing world in one place.
-However, the links come as they are, without any description, so you need to choose a link basing on the title only.
+However, the links come as they are, without any description, so you need to choose one basing on the title only.
 Unfortunately, there’s no email subscription available.
 You can only follow the RSS feed and social accounts.

 So if you’re looking for a huge quantity of links to browse through and you don’t mind lack of description, you will like this one.

 Ministry of Testing is one of the biggest online testing communities.
-Their main newsletter includes lots of links to various resources, ranging from testing and automation to podcasts and events.
-Many links are briefly described which helps to choose the right one to read.
+Their newsletter includes links ranging from testing and automation to podcasts and events.
+They’re briefly described which helps to choose the right one to read.
 The issues tend to be quite long, but thanks to this everyone will find something useful there.
-Unfortunately, some links direct to paid content, causing rather a restrictive experience at times.
+Unfortunately, most of the content comes from the community itself and some lead to paid content, causing rather a restrictive experience at times.

-So if you’re looking for a mix of all sorts of links and you don’t mind paid content and waiting until Monday, you may find this one interesting.
+So if you’re looking for a mix of community-based links, you don’t mind paid content and waiting until Monday, you may find this one interesting.

 Methods & Tools has been publishing since 2000 and it covers a monthly round-up of selected testing news.
 Some of the links are described, making it easier for a reader to choose what to read.
-If it comes to the design, well, the site may bring some nostalgia to those who remember the early days of the Internet when PHP was the king. 😊
+And if it comes to the design, the site may bring some nostalgia to those who remember the early days of the Internet when PHP was still the king.

 So if you’re too busy to digest news weekly, you probably want to follow this one.